Deploying a Django application to Elastic Beanstalk - AWS Elastic Beanstalk

 Note

 This tutorial uses SQLite, which is a database engine included in Python.
 The database is deployed with your project files.
 For production environments, we recommend that you use Amazon Relational Database Service (Amazon RDS), and that you separate it from your environment.
-For more information, see Adding an Amazon RDS DB instance to your Python application environment.
+For more information, see Adding an Amazon RDS DB instance to your Python Elastic Beanstalk environment.

 To generate a Django application